elijahcroft/trackhawk/README.md

 ## Overview

 The Privacy Tracker Chrome Extension helps users evaluate how much a website tracks their activity.

-It categorizes websites into three levels:
+#It categorizes websites into three levels:

-Safe: Minimal or no tracking.
+**SAFE**: Minimal or no tracking.

-Moderate: Some tracking present.
+**MODERATE**: Some tracking present.

-Unsafe: Heavy tracking detected.
+**UNSAFE**: Heavy tracking detected.

 ## Features